Privacy vs. personalization, and how private search engines protect your data

 The top private search engines: Which one is right for you?

 There are many private search engines that offer alternatives to Big Tech providers like Google.
 Note that some private search engines are more private than others—each offering its own balance of privacy and accuracy.
-While no private search engine should track your searches or collect your data, some take even more steps to protect your privacy.
+While no private search engine should collect your data, some take even more steps to protect your privacy.

 In general, a truly private search engine will: